Daramola98/WEconnectApp/README.md

 Get the app running locally in the following way:
 ```
 # Fork/Clone the Repo
+change directory to the git repository by doing cd WEconnectApp

 # Install dependencies
 npm install

+# Setup Database Client
+Download POSTGRESQL database client
+Create a database

+# Setting up environmental variables
+Create a .env file in the root directory of the repo
+Add the following environmental variables:
+DB_USERNAME =  Your local database username
+DB_PASSWORD = Your database password
+DB_DATABASE_TEST = Name of the database you want to use for the tests
+DB_DATABASE_DEV = Name of the database you want to use for development
+JWT_KEY = Your JSON web token secret key

+# Populate local database with necessary tables and columns
+In your command line type ***npm run db-migrate*** and hit enter

 # Run tests
 npm test

 # Run the application
 npm start

+# Use the application
+Download Postman to interact with the endpoints below

 ```
 The server would be live at `http://localhost:8080`, Swagger API documentation at `http://localhost:8080/api-docs/`